 The Council has maintained a resilient financial position against the backdrop of reduced government funding and the imact of continued changes to the cash profile of Business Rates.
-Although the headline reduction in Eamarked Reserves is a reduction of £5.054m, the level of earmarked reserves increased by £1.211m when the COVID BRR Earmarked Reserve is excluded.
+Although the headline reduction in Eamarked Reserves is a reduction of £2.78m, the level of earmarked reserves only decreased by £0.08m when the COVID Business Rates Earmarked Reserve is excluded, which is used to fund the spreading of the Collection Fund deficit created by the support given to businesses duing the COVID 19 pandemic.